Skip to main content

 • Limitation: The platform does not send automatic alerts when a user is mentioned in a note.

-4. Categorizing the Conversation (Topics): Applying a topic is essential for the "Conversation Topics Report," which helps the business understand why customers are contacting you.
+Applying a topic is essential for the "Conversation Topics Report," which helps the business understand why customers are contacting you.
 Click the Topic icon from the top of the conversation interface and choose the correct topic; it will be added to the conversation.
+When looking for the conversations tagged by a certain topic, look in the Closed and Opened views.

-1. Closing a Conversation
+6. Closing a Conversation

 • It is critical to distinguish between two types of "closure":

 • BusinessChat Closure: This is an organizational action taken by an agent to signify that a customer's issue has been resolved.
 Closing conversations keeps the inbox tidy and, most importantly, allows the chatbot to re-engage if the customer messages again.
+To close a conversation, the user needs to click the Close icon from the top of the conversation box and the conversation will be visible on the Closed conversations view.

 • Meta's 24-Hour Window: This is a platform rule from WhatsApp.
 A messaging session automatically expires 24 hours after the customer's last message.